smartcat-labs/cassandra-diagnostics/cassandra-diagnostics-core/COREMODULES.md

 ## Status Module

 Status module is used to report Cassandra information exposed over JMX.
-It reports compaction information as a single measurement.
+It reports all values in a context as a single measurement.
+For example compaction information is reported as a single measurement where all compaction stats are field values.
+This reduces the amount of measurement being sent but also provides easier graphing of a measurement.

 #### Configuration

 Compaction info measurement name is by default `compaction_info`.
+Thread pool info measurement name is by default `tpstats_info`.
 Reporting period is by default 1 minute and more frequent updates should be considered heavy on the node.

 ```